Grant McNally

-Grant McNally (born 8 January 1962 in Vancouver, British Columbia) was a member of the House of Commons of Canada from 1997 to 2004.
-He was educated at Trinity Western University in Langley, BC.
-By career, he is a teacher.
+Grant McNally (born January 8, 1962) was a member of the House of Commons of Canada from 1997 to 2004.
+He was educated at Trinity Western University in Langley and worked as a teacher prior to his election.

 He won election with the Reform Party in the Dewdney-Alouette electoral district in the 1997 general election.
 He won re-election in 2000 while the Canadian Alliance transitioned to the Canadian Alliance and then the Conservative Party.

 In early 2001, he temporarily joined the Democratic Representative Caucus group in protest of Stockwell Day's Alliance Party leadership.

 McNally served in the 36th, and 37th Canadian Parliaments.
 He did not seek a third term in Parliament for the 2004 federal election.